whitneylosinski/Eat.Sleep.Data/README.md

 The predicted vs actual partial matrix (screenshot of predicted "y") for the MLR model shown below illustrates the poor fit of the linear regression model.
 ![](https://github.com/whitneylosinski/Eat.Sleep.Data/blob/main/PNGs/MLR_actualvsexpected.PNG)

-This initial model produced an R-squared value 0.57, which is not high enough for predictive reliability.
+This initial linearRegressor model produced an R-squared value 0.57, which is not high enough for predictive reliability.
 We also ran test models using Ridge Regression, Lasso Regression and partial Least Squares Regression all of which ended up with similar results as the initial linear regression.

-As such, we decided to try a random forest regressor.
+Because we could not improve on the linear regression without more data cleaning, we also wanted to try a random forest regressor.
 Since our data set has a large number of input variables, the RF model should be able to better separate the predictors from the non-predictors.
 Some additional motivations for using a random forest regression model were as follows:

 *  They can sometimes be less prone to overfitting
 *  Can be used to rank the importance of input variables in a natural way.